NateShoffner/nateshoffner.github.io/_posts/2017-05-12-disable-nvidia-telemetry.md

 I've shared it with a few people and figured I might as well throw it online.

-Note: I use a small subset of GeForce Experience's features, includingi ShadowPlay and have experienced no problems.
+Note: I use a small subset of GeForce Experience's features, including ShadowPlay and have experienced no problems.
 I can't speak for every use case and how disabling these services might be impactful in the future, so use it at your own risk.

 You can download the utility [here](https://github.com/NateShoffner/Disable-Nvidia-Telemetry/releases) as well as find the source code on [GitHub](https://github.com/NateShoffner/Disable-Nvidia-Telemetry).